Mobile billboard: Legality

 Some municipalities have strict laws against mobile advertisements.
-According to London Hackney Carriage Act 1853 and Section 9 of the Metropolitan Streets Act 1867 it is not lawful for any person to carry any picture, placard, notice, or advertisement, on any carriage or on horseback or on foot in London except those which are approved of by the Commissioner of Police of the Metropolis or the Commissioner of the City of London Police.
-Adbikes and billboard bicycles can often be used as a substitute.
-Smaller cities code compliance often use a complaint driven model wherein the smaller lighter trucks seem to have fewer complaints and are often allowed.
-These mobile billboard trucks have been welcomed more by municipalities over the larger trucks.
+According to the London Hackney Carriage Act 1853 (16 & 17 Vict. c.
+33) and section 9 of the Metropolitan Streets Act 1867 (30 & 31 Vict. c.
+134) it is not lawful for any person to carry any picture, placard, notice, or advertisement, on any carriage or on horseback or on foot in London except those which are approved of by the Commissioner of Police.

-In the US, mobile advertising falls under the First Amendment to the United States Constitution.
-The US Supreme Court has issued rulings that protect "commercial speech" as well.
-Hence, it is difficult for any jurisdiction to limit such advertising beyond public safety issues.
-Since most complaints regarding mobile advertising relate to oversized trucks with loudspeakers, the bigger companies are more likely to have lawyers on retainer who can remind the authorities of US Constitutional protection of free speech and commerce.
-However, content-neutral regulations of speech with a legitimate government interest are subject to a more deferential standard of review.
-Ordinances banning mobile billboards on traffic and public safety grounds, regardless of message and without singling out commercial advertisement, have been largely upheld as legitimately and reasonably regulating the form, and not content, of speech.

 In Norway, the use of wrap advertising on buses was prohibited by the road authorities.
 The reason behind the ban was that in an emergency, the windows might need to serve as an emergency exit and that the advertising would make the window harder to break with the emergency hammer.
 Gaia Trafikk argued against the ban, pointing out that their tests showed that the thin wrap had no impact on the breakability of the window, but did remove the advertising which covered the windows.

-Other forms

-There are many other forms of outdoor mobile advertising, which are considered mobile billboards by some advertising professionals.

-One such form is called wrap advertising, which differs from mobile billboards because wrap advertisements typically envelop an entire vehicle, typically a car or small truck, while mobile billboards are large flat surfaces like traditional billboards.

-Other mobile advertising formats include bicycles, airplane banner towing, blimps, and mobile billboards on water, towed by boats.